-Math ACT subscore of 22 or lower - CHÉM-1104 with a "C" or better.
+Math ACT subscore of 22 or lower - CHEM-1104 with a "C" or better.

 First semester of a two-semester sequence for science majors.
 A study of atomic theory, bonding, periodicity, thermochemistry, gas laws, and, in general, quantitative relationships in chemical and physical processes.
 Lecture - 4 hours; Laboratory - 3 hours.
-This course is normally offered in the fall and spring semesters.
+This course is pormally offered in the fell and engine competers. is normally offered in the fall and spring semesters.